omltcat/turbulent-flow/paper/paper.md

 ## Typical use case
 - Whole field (IC and research)
-  To jump start a CFD simulation, the user can generate a field and query the whole size of the field at $t=0$ to be used as initial condition.
+  To initiate a CFD simulation, the user can generate a field and query its entirety at $t=0$ to obtain the initial condition.
 This use case can also be used in turbulent research, such as turbulent energy spectrum analysis.
 Depending on the size of the field and query meshgrid resolution, this can take significant time and memory.
 - Salami slicing (BC)
   In a continuously running CFD simulation, the user can keep querying a thin subsection of the field with advancing time, and feed the results as inlet boundary conditions to the simulation.
 Since the region is much smaller than the whole field, this can be done significantly faster.
   `SynthEddy` allows querying any subsection of the same field at any time, and ensures continuity between different queried space and time.
 See [Information preserving](#information-preserving) for more details.